cjenco02/cdt-red/README.md

 -Execute the script:

-        .\Persistence.ps1
+        .\persist.ps1

 The script will create a registry entry that ensures the payload runs at every user logon.

-Building and Deploying the C# Payload
+# Building and Deploying the C# Payload

--Open the ReverseShellPayload.cs file

--Update the variables attackerIP and attackerPort with your controlled server’s IP address and port number.

-Compile the Code:

--Open a Developer Command Prompt (or any terminal with csc.exe available)
+Change the target IP in payload.cs to that of the target machine

 Compile the code using:

-    csc.exe /target:winexe ReverseShellPayload.cs
+    csc.exe /target:winexe payload.cs

-This will produce an executable (e.g., ReverseShellPayload.exe).
+This will produce an executable (e.g., payload.exe).

 Deploy the Payload:

--Place the compiled payload in the desired directory (e.g., C:\RedTeam\).
+-Place the compiled payload in the desired directory (e.g., C:\path\to\desired\directory\).

 -Ensure the path in your PowerShell persistence script points to this executable.

-Test the Reverse Shell:
+# Test the Reverse Shell:

 -Set up a listener on your controlled server.
 For example, using Netcat: